anchor

 Pre-history: What are OOP and FP?

 Historically, OOP was inspired by ideas of how to make software systems easier to understand and maintain using such cross ideas as 'information hiding', 'modularity', and 'encapsulation'.
-It shifted programming languages from linear functions/procedures-centered design to <medium>object-centered<medium> one.
+It shifted programming languages from linear functions/procedures-centered design to object-centered one.

 Ivan Sutherland's Sketchpad app (the first program ever to utilize a complete GUI) was an early inspiration for OOP.
 And the first OOP language Simula is 50+ years old.
 Its main objects were formulated as follows: